adospinoiu/CSS_Lighting-Animations-and-More/README.md

 #28 Something is going on with the 7th-Class.
 It is blocking me from moving forward at my own page.
 Start is August 23rd ...

 #29 Moving along watching all the videos and reading all the readings until the class starts.

+#30 Made progress now.
+Completed Week-2 of the 7th Class.